Research

 Overview

-All cells decode information from their surroundings via receptor molecules, which are proteins that detect these cues and initiate signaling to alter cellular function.
-Sensory nerves are specialists of this process; they detect the properties of both external and internal environments and relay this information to alter the behaviour of an entire organism.
-Sensory input in these nerves is translated into a frequency-coded train of action potentials, which is then decoded by the central nervous system.
-Sensory nerves come in many different flavours, expressing different combinations of receptors that determine their sensitivity and response profile.
-The genetic underpinning of many of these receptors is still unknown, their potential as targets for therapeutic intervention as yet untapped.
-Our lab is interested in identifying and characterising these receptors, their physiological role, as well as their involvement pathology such as chronic pain conditions.
+All cells decode information from their surroundings via receptor molecules, which are proteins that detect and translate these signals to the language of the cell, thereby altering its function.
+Sensory nerves are specialists of this process; they monitor both external and internal environments and relay this information to alter the behavior of an entire organism.
+They come in many different flavors, expressing different combinations of receptor molecules, which in turn determine their response profile.
+Many of the genes that encode sensory receptors are still unknown, their potential as therapeutic targets as yet untapped.
+We are interested in identifying and characterizing these molecules, to understand their role in health and diseases such as chronic pain.

 Current projects

 We study ion channels and GPCR-s that decode noxious physical and chemical cues from the environment in primary sensory neurons using a combination of electrophysiology, fluorescent imaging and molecular biology.
-Our aim is to identify target proteins and signaling pathways that allow intercepting painful stimuli at the level of the periphery.
+Our aim is to identify target proteins and signaling pathways that allow intercepting painful stimuli at the level of the peripheral sensory nerve.

 More